rerun-io/rerun-docs/docs/getting-started/logging-python.md

 ## Other ways of logging & visualizing data

-[`rr.spawn`]() is great when you're experimenting on a single machine like we did in this tutorial, but what if the process that's doing the logging doesn't have a graphical interface to begin with?
+[`rr.spawn`](https://rerun-io.github.io/rerun/docs/python/HEAD/package/rerun/__init__/#rerun.spawn) is great when you're experimenting on a single machine like we did in this tutorial, but what if the process that's doing the logging doesn't have a graphical interface to begin with?

 Rerun offers several solutions for these use cases.

 ### Logging data over the network

 At any time, you can start a Rerun Viewer by running `python -m rerun`.
-This viewer is in fact a server that's ready to accept data over TCP (it's listening on `0.0.0.0:9876` by default)!
+This viewer is in fact a server that's ready to accept data over TCP (it's listening on `0.0.0.0:9876` by default).

-On the logger side, simply use [`rr.connect`]() instead of [`rr.spawn`]() to start sending the data over to any TCP address.
+On the logger side, simply use [`rr.connect`](https://rerun-io.github.io/rerun/docs/python/HEAD/package/rerun/__init__/#rerun.connect) instead of [`rr.spawn`](https://rerun-io.github.io/rerun/docs/python/HEAD/package/rerun/__init__/#rerun.spawn) to start sending the data over to any TCP address.

 Checkout `python -m rerun --help` for more options.